Shun1124/BScACS-Major-Project-Prototype/README.md

 2. Change the **CursorBlinkRate** key value.
 3. After detection, the rollback should revert the key to its original value within five seconds.
 4. Verify the rollback by checking the **CursorBlinkRate** setting on the system.

-To test other registry keys as critical keys, modify `monitored_keys.json` file inside the `../Backend/Prototype` folder.
-Set the desired key's value and path.
-After making these changes, rebuild the project before running it to apply the updates.

 ## Code Structures
 ### Frontend (Electron Dashboard)